 To qualify for a mortgage, you don’t just need a credit score.
 You also need to have at least one loan and three lines of credit.
 If you follow the guidelines above, you’ll be on the right path.

-Consider hiring a reputable credit repair company.
+Consider hiring a reputable credit restoration company.
 The Credit Agents offer free credit reviews to help you determine what needs to be done to improve your credit scores.

 Call us at 1-800-786-2120 or visit our consultation page for more info.